rufhausen/docker-laravel-base/README.md

-# Laravel Docker Base (for multiple local projects)
+# Laravel Docker Base (for local projects)

-Designed to be a starting point for multiple Docker environments on local machines.
-Utilizes Nginx proxy to allow for local domain use without specifying ports for each (app.local, foo.local, etc.).
+Designed to be a starting point for Docker environments on local machines.

-Each project will utilize the same Nginx proxy instance.

 ### Included Services
 - PHP 7.4